 But they go further, wandering off into dangerous territory.

 They say that is what it really is.
 They presume our biology to be more real than our subjectivity.
 To make this claim they must exclude vast regions of human experience, of meaning and of action, from consideration.
-But they do.
+And this is what they do.

-Their acute observations of these neurochemical, psychological and behavioral mechanisms were the products of decades of research by brilliant people.
-It is very valuable.
-But inferences drawn from it now present us with a lethal threat.
+Their acute observations of these neurochemical, psychological and behavioral mechanisms, in and out of the lab, were the products of decades of research by brilliant people.

 As children we explore.
 We continue to explore throughout our lives.

 And as we do we learn.
 We learn what to do.
 And what to avoid.
-What actions or places are threatening and which are rewarding.
+What actions, places and people are threatening and which are rewarding.